PhysChen.com

 Data tables must reflect both the resolution of the apparatus used and mathematical consistency during data processing.

-- For processed data, the number of significant figures in the calculated result should be equal to, or one additional than, the fewest significant figures in the relevant raw data points, while remaining consistent with precision alignment rules.
+• For processed data, results are normally recorded to the same number of significant figures as, or one more than, the least precise relevant raw data, while remaining consistent with the stated uncertainty.

 Treatment of Anomalous Data